 Love Thy Neighbor Outreach (LTNO)

 That is the name of the Outreach Ministry at my local church, Abounding Grace Ministries, COGIC (AGM).
-The Bible tells us that it does no good to simply speak over a person’s life by telling them to be warmed and filled and not give them the things necessary to be warmed (clothes,coats) and filled (food).
+The Bible tells us that it does no good to simply speak over a person’s life by telling them to be warmed and filled and not give them the things necessary to be warmed (clothes,coats) and filled (food) when you have the ability to help.

 LTNO, strives to do just that by meeting the needs of the outer man with tangible blessings.
 As our God provides and even expands our resources, we will continue to reach out to help people in need – in times of need.